Treatment Approaches

 • Your therapist will likely begin by discussing your anxiety, its impact on your life, and your goals for therapy.

-• They’ll explore your past experiences with managing anxiety, identifying strategies that have and haven’t worked.
+• Your anxiety therapist will explore your past experiences with managing anxiety, identifying strategies that have and haven’t worked.

 • Together, you’ll define what success looks like for you and how you’ll know when you’ve achieved your goals.